chenjr0719/Django-Examples/README.md

 ```$
 sudo docker pull dockerfiles/django-uwsgi-nginx
-sudo docker run -itd -p 80:80 -v $APP_DIR:/home/docker/code/app/ dockerfiles/django-uwsgi-nginx
+sudo docker run -itd -p 80:80 -v $PROJECT_DIR:/home/docker/code/app/ dockerfiles/django-uwsgi-nginx
 ```

+In default, you don't modify any setting.

-Then, you have to modify **uwsgi.ini** in the container.
+But, if you want to use your django project, you have to modify **uwsgi.ini** in the container.

 ```$
 sudo docker exec -it $CONTAINER_ID bash